troycallen/enviro-llm/README.md

 This project is part of CS 8903-CROCS (Computing Research Opportunities for Conservation and Sustainability) at Georgia Tech.

-### Background

-My background is in systems and ML optimization.
-Volunteering with environmental organizations in Atlanta and New Smyrna Beach inspired my commitment to developing sustainable technology solutions.

 ## Deployment

 The application is automatically deployed to [envirollm.com](https://envirollm.com) via Vercel and Railway when changes are pushed to the main branch.